-*For popular beaches like Clearwater it pays to stay at an oceanfront hotel with direct access- save on pricey parking fees and several frustrating hours trying to find a decent spot.
+*For popular beaches like Clearwater it pays to stay at an oceanfront hotel with direct access- save on pricey parking fees and avoid added frustration of finding parking.

-*Check Groupon and Living Social for discounts to nearby restaurants and attractions.
+*Check Groupon for discounts to nearby restaurants and attractions.

 *Pack a simple lunch – nothing too messy and skip anything that may melt easily in the hot Florida sun.